ThinkInvis/RoR2-Yeet/ModMeta/README.md

 Has a config option to disable all items from being dropped, and one for equipment.

+Has a config option to drop Command droplets instead of items while the Artifact of Command is active.

 ## Issues/TODO

 - Could do with some sort of UI indicator that items can be clicked.